 The deCordova/LNS partnership is the first of its kind at an American contemporary art museum and was recently named one of the “most innovative projects in the country” by the American Association of Museum’s Center for the Future of Museums.

-September 2010 marked the dynamic beginning of a unique partnership between deCordova Sculpture Park and Museum, a contemporary art organization located 20 miles northwest of Boston, and Lincoln Nursery School (LNS), a cooperative preschool for two- to five-year olds located in Lincoln for over sixty years.
+September 2010 marked the dynamic beginning of a unique partnership between deCordova Sculpture Park and Museum, a contemporary art organization located 20 miles northwest of Boston, and Lincoln Nursery School (LNS), a cooperative preschool for two- to six-year olds established in 1944.
 After a long history of class visits to the Sculpture Park and Museum, LNS and deCordova developed a pilot program that integrated one of the four LNS classes onto deCordova’s campus.
 From the studio classroom, re-designed to offer an environment of exploration connected to the Park and Museum and student and teachers interests, art, visitors, artists, and projects became part of the children’s everyday learning.

 In 2012, the Boards of both institutions voted to become full partners, with Lincoln Nursery School moving its classrooms to deCordova for the start of the 2012-13 school year.